 If you’ve published a business survey in the past, you’ll know that part is much easier said than done.
 The fact of the matter is that lots of surveys have abysmal response rates simply because people don’t really want to fill them up.

 While there is no way to guarantee that you’ll get tons of responses to your survey, there are steps that you can take to actively attract more of them.
 This includes using survey tools for meetings as they can help increase engagement.

 Try to always keep your survey as short as humanly possible.
 It is best to keep the goal that you want to achieve firmly in mind, and do away with any questions that aren’t necessary to fulfill it.

 The shorter your survey is, the more likely you are to be able to attract responses.
 On top of that research has shown that longer surveys result in less time being spent on each question, which can lead to less accurate responses.

-It may surprise you to know this, but letting people know how long it takes to fill out your survey can actually help to encourage more responses.
+It may surprise you to know this, but letting people know how long it takes to fill out your quality survey can actually help to encourage more responses.
 It doesn’t have to be an exact figure, and for example, you could just say that the average time it takes is 10 minutes.

 If possible you should also try to provide a progress indicator so that people can see how much of the survey is left.
 That will help reduce the number of people that drop off midway through the survey.

-To get more responses to your survey it stands to reason that you need to make sure it lands in front of more people.
+Another thing to consider when creating a survey is that in order to get more responses to your survey it stands to reason that you need to make sure it lands in front of more people.
 Although you may publish your survey on your website, you should share it in as many places as possible – including social media, your email list, IM platforms, and more.